Frances E.W. Harper

-Frances Watkins was born on September 24, 1825, in Baltimore, Maryland.
+Frances E.W.
+Harper was born in 1825 in Baltimore, Maryland.
 She was able to attend school as the daughter of free black parents.
 Her first poem collection, Forest Leaves, was published around 1845.
 The delivery of her public speech, "Education and the Elevation of the Colored Race," resulted in a two-year lecture tour for the Anti-Slavery Society.
-She died in 1911.
+She died in Philadelphia, Pennsylvania, in 1911.

 Born Frances Ellen Watkins on September 24, 1825, in Baltimore, Maryland, Frances E.W.
 Harper was a leading African-American poet and writer.
 She was also an ardent activist in the abolitionist and women's rights movements.
 After losing her mother at a young age, Harper was raised by an aunt.
 She also attended a school for African-American children run by her uncle, Reverend William Watkins.

 Bright and talented, Harper started writing poetry in her youth.
 She kept on writing while working for a Quaker family after finishing school.
 In 1845, Harper published her first collection of poetry, titled Forest Leaves.
 She moved to Ohio five years later to teach domestic skills, such as sewing, at Union Seminary.
 The school was run by leading abolitionist John Brown.
 Harper became dedicated to the abolitionist cause a few years later after her home state of Maryland passed a fugitive slave law.
 This law allowed even free blacks, such as Harper, to be arrested and sold into slavery.

 In 1854, Harper published Poems of Miscellaneous Subjects, which featured one of her most famous works, "Bury Me in a Free Land."
 She also became an in-demand lecturer on behalf of the abolitionist movement, appearing with the likes of Frederick Douglass, William Garrison, Lucretia Mott and Lucy Stone.